kandarp-kalavadia/salon-marketplace/README.md

 ### Keycloak Configuration
-Keycloak is used for authentication and authorization, requiring two realms to be configured:
+Keycloak is used for authentication and authorization, requiring a single realm named `salon-realm` with two clients configured as follows:

-1. **react-app Realm** (Frontend Support)
+1. **react-app Client** (Frontend Support)
    - **Purpose**: Handles authentication for the frontend application.
    - **OAuth Flow**: Authorization Code with Proof Key for Code Exchange (PKCE).
    - **Configuration Steps**:
      - Access Keycloak at `http://localhost:8000/`.
-     - Create a new realm named `react-app`.
+     - Create a new realm named `salon-realm`.
-     - Configure a client for the frontend with the following settings:
+     - Configure a client named `react-app` with the following settings:
-       - **Client ID**: Set a unique client ID (e.g., `react-app-client`).
+       - **Client ID**: `react-app`.
        - **Client Protocol**: OpenID Connect.
        - **Access Type**: Public (for PKCE flow).
        - **Standard Flow Enabled**: Enable Authorization Code flow.